oroinc/documentation/cookbook/entities/deleting_tasks.rst

         public function getForm()
         {
-            // this method is not needed to delete entities }
+            // This method is not needed to delete entities.
+            //
+            // Note: You will need to provide a proper implementation here
+            // when you start working with more features of REST APIs.
+        }

         public function getFormHandler()
         {
-            // this method is not needed to delete entities }
+            // This method is not needed to delete entities.
+            //
+            // Note: You will need to provide a proper implementation here
+            // when you start working with more features of REST APIs.
+        }

         public function getManager()